weasll/weasll/README.md

 I still don't like how discord removed tags

 Sometimes you have ideas.
 Sometimes I have ideas!
-We can dump our ideas into a bowl, mix it up into a blob, give it eyes and wings and watch it fly :)
+We can dump our ideas into a bowl, mix them up into a blob, shape it, and then give it eyes and wings and watch it fly :)

 ## Github stat L